 Pastor George adds, “The situation on the streets is difficult.
 We hear gunshots and people are killed on the streets.
 We also are having problems with the provision of our food.
 The infrastructure in the country is under pressure.”
 According to Pastor George the work of his church in Egypt, in partnership with Open Doors, has come to a standstill.
 “Our co-workers and other volunteers cannot go to their ministries or work anymore,” says George.
 “Road blocks, lack of public transportation and curfew are all hindering this.
 Banks have been already closed for a week and the ATMs are empty.
 Almost everything in Egypt runs by cash money, and that is finished for almost all Egyptians.”

 The current crisis in Egypt is challenging for Christians and they are calling on the church in the West to unite in prayer with them for the future of their country.
-Dr. Carl Moeller, president/CEO of Open Doors USA says, “The events of recent days show that while the majority of Egyptians support the existence of the Coptic church, many more Muslim Egyptians, while not militant, are religiously opposed to those who convert from Islam to Christianity.
+Dr. Carl Moeller, president/CEO of Open Doors USA says, “The events of recent days show that while the majority of Egyptians support the existence of the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country. church, many more Muslim Egyptians, while not militant, are religiously opposed to those who convert from Islam to Christianity.
 Muslim Background Believers continue to face widespread hostility simply for wanting to exercise religious freedom and change their religion from Islam to Christianity.